Popcorn is one of the world's healthiest and most popular snack foods.

 Over the years, it has become increasingly popular.
 It became especially popular during the Great Depression because it was so cheap.

-Today around 500 million kilograms (1.2 billion pounds) are consumed by Americans every year, making it America's most popular snack food by volume.
+Today around 1.2 billion pounds (500 million kg) are consumed by Americans every year, making it America's most popular snack food by volume.

 Bottom Line: Popcorn is a special type of corn that "pops" when exposed to heat.
 By volume, it is the most popular snack food in America.